Split absolutely irreducible integer-valued polynomials over discrete valuation domains: Constructing split absolutely irreducible polynomials

 \section{Constructing split absolutely irreducible polynomials}

-The goal of this section is to prove Theorem~\ref{theorem:equpoly-exists}, that is, given a balanced set $S$ we construct a (uniquely determined) absolutely irreducible polynomial whose root set is $S$ by explicitly determining suitable root multiplicities $(m_s)_{s\in S}$ such that $f = \prod_{s\in S}(x-s)^{m_s}$ satisfies the equivalent conditions in Proposition~\ref{proposition:special-abs-irr}.
+The goal of this section is to prove Theorem~\ref{theorem:equpoly-exists}.
+Given a balanced set $S$ we construct a (uniquely determined) absolutely irreducible polynomial whose root set is $S$, by computing root multiplicities $(m_s)_{s\in S}$ such that $f = \prod_{s\in S}(x-s)^{m_s}$ satisfies a condition which by Proposition~\ref{proposition:special-abs-irr} implies that $\fixdiv_f^{-1}f$ is absolutely irreducible.

-\begin{remark} We treat the case $S = \{s\}$ separately.
-The singleton set $S$ is balanced and the associated partition $\R S = s + M$ has only one block because $\rho_S(s) = 0$.
-In this case, we set $f = x-s$ (in other words $m_s = 1$) which is image-primitive and absolutely irreducible. \end{remark}

-For $|S| > 1$, the construction consists of several steps.
-We shortly outline the strategy here, the detailed line of argumentation can be found in the proof of Theorem~\ref{theorem:equpoly-exists} below.